 What happens if I don't serve a party wall notice?
 Failure to serve a party wall notice could render your building works unlawful and open you up to costly legal proceedings that are also likely to substantially delay your building works.
 Sometimes the simplest of jobs can go wrong having severe consequences to neighbouring properties, in which case you will want to have satisfied your legal obligations and ensured that your contractor has in place adequate insurance.

 By following the party wall act, you will not only ensure your project is legal but you will avoid costly and time consuming legal proceedings in the case of the all too common issues that can arise when carrying out building works.

 How much will a Party Wall Notice cost?

-The cost of serving a party wall notice, sometimes referred to as a party wall act letter, like with most things can vary.
-However, with serving party wall notices there is two costs that one should factor - the initial cost of serving the notice and the cost of serving an invalid notice, should a problem arise, which should be considered in unison prior to deciding which is most economical.
+The cost of serving a party wall notice, sometimes referred to as a party wall act letter, can vary drastically.
+However, with serving party wall notices there are two costs that one should factor - the initial cost of serving the notice and the cost of serving an invalid notice, should a problem arise, which should be considered in unison prior to deciding which is most economical.

 Our neighbour is not responding to our Party Wall Notice?

 Your neighbour(s) are not responding to a party wall notice.
 Hopefully you engaged a party wall surveyor to serve the aforementioned notice on your behalf and that he or she has in fact served a valid notice.
 If this is the case your party wall surveyor should step in and take care of the issue for you, usually by serving a 10-day notice or by appointing them a surveyor, depending where you are in the process, so relax, grab a coffee but if you can’t sit on your hands send your surveyor an email!